lukeskw/lukeskw/README.md

 ### <div align="center">I'm Luke, a junior brazilian web developer 💻and I'm on the area since 2020</div>

-- 🌱 I’m currently learning Laravel, Kubernetes and NextJS
+- 🌱 I’m currently learning Laravel, Typescript and NextJS

 - 🚀 I'm working with Laravel and loving it